Your Landlord's Responsibilities

 • Receipts and the cost of any repairs.

-Anyone interested in renting has the right to see these records during normal office hours.25
+Anyone interested in renting has the right to see these records during normal office hours.24

-If you already paid a security deposit and your landlord refuses to let you see the records, you have the right to an immediate refund of your security deposit.26
+If you already paid a security deposit and your landlord refuses to let you see the records, you have the right to an immediate refund of your security deposit.25

-If you leave your rental unit in the same condition as you found it, the landlord must return your entire security deposit.
+If you leave your rental unit in the same condition as you found it (except for normal wear and tear), the landlord must return your entire security deposit and any interest they owe you on it.
 The security deposit and interest belong to you.

 Your landlord must follow the security deposit law.
-If she does not, she must return your entire security deposit when you ask for it.
-The landlord has failed to follow the law if she:
+If they do not, they must return your entire security deposit when you ask for it.
+The landlord has failed to follow the law if they:

 Endnotes